qntm/t-a-i/README.md

 ### 1961 to 1971 inclusive

-When TAI was first defined:
+When TAI was first defined, it had the following relationship with UTC:

 ```
 1961 JAN  1 =JD 2437300.5  TAI-UTC=   1.4228180 S + (MJD - 37300.)
 X 0.001296 S